mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 time sudo gitlab-redis-cli --cluster reshard 127.0.0.1:6379 --cluster-from <FROM_MASTER_NODE_ID> --cluster-to <TO_MASTER_NODE_ID> --cluster-slots <KEYSLOTS_TO_MOVE> --cluster-pipeline <BATCH_SIZE> --cluster-yes
 ```

-Keep a check on CPU/Memory saturation and Apdex violation metrics in redis-cluster dashboard.
+Keep a check on CPU/Memory saturation and Apdex violation metrics in Redis Cluster dashboard.
 If an impact becomes visible and migration needs to be stopped, the process can be killed (ctrl + c).

+Killing a running migration will likely leave one migrating keyslot in a hanging state, where it might have some keys migrated to new master but some keys might still be on the previous master.
+The hanging keyslot can be fixed by running `--cluster fix` command as mentioned in the troubleshooting section below.

 ### 4. Troubleshooting

-- If during migration, cluster configuration breaks for some reason (redis process died or migration halted manually), then subsequent migrations will fail due to broken cluster state.
+- If during migration, cluster configuration breaks for some reason (Redis process died or migration halted manually), then subsequent migrations will fail due to broken cluster state.
 Run the cluster fix command as follows, to recover from this situation:

 ```
 ssh $DEPLOYMENT-shard-01-01-db-$ENV.c.$PROJECT.internal
 sudo gitlab-redis-cli --cluster fix 127.0.0.1:6379
 ```

-- During and after migration, redis clients will receive `redirections` to contact the new owner of keyslots.
-These are not errors themselves as redis clients would update their internal mapping of `keyslot -> master` upon receiving redirection from server.
+- During and after migration, Redis clients will receive `redirections` to contact the new owner of keyslots.
+These are not errors themselves as Redis clients would update their internal mapping of `keyslot -> master` upon receiving redirection from server.
 The redirections will take time to taper off and will definitely be gone after a new deployment in the environment, as all pods will be rotated in that scenario and will start off with up-to-date keyslot mapping.

 ## Key metrics to observe